Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-airlimp/TASKS.md

 * Objective: Post 1 job vacancy for each occupation to work on remote by describing the tasks and skills required.
 Use [Indeed](https://www.indeed.com/l-Remote-jobs.html) for help.
 ***
 ### Job posting for Managers:

+    Job Title:
+    Occupation:
+    Industry:
+    List of tasks:
+    List of skills:
+    Required credentials and years of experience:
+    Job type:
+    Location:
+    Salary, benefits and perks:

 ### Job posting for Engineers:

+    Job Title:
+    Occupation:
+    Industry:
+    List of tasks:
+    List of skills:
+    Required credentials and years of experience:
+    Job type:
+    Location:
+    Salary, benefits and perks:

 ### Job posting for Operators:

+    Job Title:
+    Occupation:
+    Industry:
+    List of tasks:
+    List of skills:
+    Required credentials and years of experience:
+    Job type:
+    Location:
+    Salary, benefits and perks:

 ***

 ## Task 6